INEXdev/ArduinoAVR/README.md

 https://raw.githubusercontent.com/INEXdev/ArduinoAVR/main/package_inex_avr_index.json

 click OK, then goto menu Tools -> Board -> Boards Manager
-wait for Ardduino check addition URL, then scroll down and looking for "INEX AVR" then click "Install"
+wait for Arduino check addition URL, then scroll down and looking for "INEX AVR" then click "Install"
 sitting back and wait for get files from internet and Installing...

 If all Okay, you will get all needed file for working with INEX AVR core products..
 Have Fun..